 Applicants are responsible for identifying and obtaining any authorizations required for the project.
-Projects cannot proceed without obtaining the required authorizations.
+Projects should not proceed without obtaining the required authorizations.

 The following includes information on ESA authorizations and other requirements that may be required for projects being funded.
 There may be additional authorizations needed depending on your project.
 These guidelines are designed to help develop your application as completely as possible.
 Note that authorizations (for example, permits) do not have to be in place in order to submit your application.
-However, having an authorization, if required, will enable your project to start on time.